In retrospect, the incredible rise of the fintech industry was predictable.

 High ranks for competitive search terms are hard-won.
 But, it’s also equally hard to dethrone the winners when they’ve made it to the top.

-As fintech firms are only now beginning to gain mainstream acceptance, there’s still a lot of space.
+As fintech software development firms are only now beginning to gain mainstream acceptance, there’s still a lot of space.

 There are a few things we recommend you include in your fintech content marketing.